webdevelopers-eu/z-template/README.md

 - [x] Supports nested templates
 - [x] You can apply template multiple times to update only some values
 - [x] Support for conditional classes
-- [x] Support for conditional attributes (e.g. check checkbox if value is true)
+- [x] Support for conditional attributes (e.g. check check-box if value is true)
 - [x] Support for conditional inserting values into strings in both attributes and text contents

 ## Audience